Spatial Data Alignment

 Xen_R1 <- importXenium("Xenium_R1/outs", sample_name = "XeniumR1")

-# import H&E image and built a VoltRon object
+# import H&E image and build a VoltRon object

 Xen_R1_image <- importImageData("Xenium_FFPE_Human_Breast_Cancer_Rep1_he_image.tif",